arthurBricq/DiplomacyBetrayals/_posts/2020-12-17-about-the-authors.md

 # Arthur

 My name is Arthur Bricq, I like outdoor sports more than programming (*but I do a lot more of programming than outdoor sports*).
 I have a bachelor in mechanical engineering and I now study robotics, however I always was passionated by computer science and by all sort of programmings.
 I am open-source enthusiast.
-I have worked in many different languages, the ones I know the more are Python, Swift, Java, C++ and Matlab.
+I have worked in many different languages, the ones I know the more are Python, Swift, Java, Javascript, C++ and Matlab.
+I'm curious about Bash and about Lisp, that I would like to learn when I find time.

 # Taveet